AKJK-Internet-32002/32002/windows-apps-src/design/shell/tiles-and-notifications/adaptive-interactive-toasts.md

 ## Progress bar

-**New in Creators Update**: You can provide a progress bar on your toast notification to keep the user informed of the progress of operations such as downloads.
+**New in Creators Update**: You can provide a progress bar on your notification to keep the user informed of the progress of operations such as downloads.

 <img alt="Toast with progress bar" src="images/toast-progressbar.png" width="364"/>

-To learn more about using a progress bar, please see [Toast progress bar](toast-progress-bar.md).
+To learn more about using a progress bar, please see [Notification progress bar](toast-progress-bar.md).

 ## Headers